-The Moroccan meals are healthy and fresh.
-It is made from scratch every day.
+The Moroccan meals are fresh and healthy.
+It is made from scratch every single day.
 Fresh vegetables are bought from the vegetable market the same day as it is used.
 The meat is slaughtered the same day as it is cooked.
-The spices, herbs, nuts, fresh and dried fruits are not packed in unnecessary and environmental harmful plastic.
+The meals are cooked with different kinds of spices, herbs, nuts and fresh and/or dried fruits.

 Morocco’s food culture varies from place to place.
-The country has a long coastline toward the Atlantic Ocean and fresh fish is one of the most important commodoties.
+The country has a long coastline towards the Atlantic Ocean.
+Naturally fresh fish is one of the most important commodoties.
 However, in the inland it is not common to eat fish.

-Appetizers are usually soups or salads with cooked and raw vegetables served together in a colorful union.
+Soups or salads are usually served as apetizers.
+Salads contain cooked and raw vegetables served together in a colorful union.

 Couscous is Morocco’s national dish.
 It is small grains made of durum wheat and tastes like semolina.
 It is traditionally cooked in a steamer which is put on top of large, boiling pot with vegetables and meat.
 A traditional couscous should have at least 7 different vegetables.
 Among the usual ingredients are carrots, eggplants, zucchinis, pumpkins, onions, tomatoes, peas, potatoes, chickpeas.